mitranim/js/docs/obs_readme.md

 The ideal way of making web apps, from a user experience perspective, involves a combination of SSR with client-side interactivity; and the less JS, the better.

 One of the biggest benefits of custom elements is how they can enable client-side interactive features by instantiating in-place from existing HTML markup.
 They can enrich SSR apps without forcing you to convert to a SPA.
-They're also well-suited for SSR/SPA hybrids, with the addition of a [`dom_shim`](dom_shim_readme.md) and a [rendering](prax_readme.md) compatible with both shimmed and native DOM.
+They're also well-suited for SSR/SPA hybrids, with the addition of a [`dom_shim`](dom_shim_readme.md) and a [rendering system](prax_readme.md) compatible with both shimmed and native DOM.

 For comparison, many other JS frameworks require you to re-render the entire markup on the client, which usually also requires re-fetching the source data, or inlining it into the HTML as JSON.